atiouajni/nodejs-oidc-keycloak/readme.md

    This will launch your Node.js application and make it accessible via a web browser.

 Congratulations!
 You have now started your Node.js application with Keycloak.
 Make sure Keycloak is up and running and properly configured for authentication to work as intended.
 You can further customize your Node.js application based on the specific needs of your project.

+This repository is a customization of [OneLogin repository](https://github.com/onelogin/onelogin-oidc-node).